Cryptography Attack Vectors

 Dictionary attacks – This is another common attack vector.
 While being similar to a Brute Force attack, it uses a limited set of known passwords or keys, known as a dictionary.

-Man in the Middle attack – This type of attack mostly takes place in networks where data is being transmitted between client and server.
+Man in the Middle attack – This type of attack mostly takes place in vulnerable networks where data is being transmitted between client and server.
 The middle man will attempt to intercept this data and/or manipulate it.

 Distributed-Denial-of-Service or DDoS Attacks